What is Tax Planning?

-- The main core of tax planning is to reduce the amount of tax you pay by taking full benefit of all available deductions.
+- The main core is to reduce the amount of tax you pay by taking full benefit of all available deductions.

 - It helps in saving some extra bucks out of your monthly earnings which you can use to invest in other lucrative investment opportunities and generate a handsome amount of returns over that surplus money.

 - Eliminate unnecessary stress and uncertainty by knowing just what your tax liability will be and make informed decisions, ultimately obtaining peace of mind.

 - The earlier in your professional/business journey you start to tax planning, the more strategies you can explore to maximize the effects.

 - They help in learning about the tips and tricks of tax laws, different tax minimization techniques which ultimately helps in tax compliance and effective adherence to tax laws as stipulated by the government.